 Sixteen hours on the skins for colour, with a low sulphur regime using stainless steel.
 A delicious light-pink Chiaretto with delicate aromas of roses, a palate of redcurrant and raspberry, and a smidge less alcohol.
 A long fresh, saline finish tempts you back for more.
 A satisfying “old school” blend of 40% Corvina, 40% Rondinella and 20% old-vine Molinara. £11.95 at Le Bon Vin and Drinks and Co

 Trust this cooperative to feature in the top picks, even though this is only their second vintage.
 Rocca Sveva grapes come from 30 members of the co-op and get 8-12 hours of skin contact made in stainless steel from Corvina/Corvinone and Rondinella (ratio unknown).
 Salmon-pink colour, aromas are of citrus with a hint of violets.
 A softer texture on the palate, with raspberry and pomegranate fruit.
 Long saline finish with grapefruit pith.
 Drinks and Co, £12.20

 Onion skin colour.
 Lemon and grapefruit aromatics.
 The palate shows citrus, red berries and tomato before the saline finish.
-Blend of Corvina, Rondinella and Molinara (ratios unknown).
+A blend of Corvina, Rondinella and Molinara (ratios unknown).
 Penistone Wine Cellars, £13.37; Valvona & Crolla, £13.99

 Poggio Delle Grazie, 2020

-An organic example, being 80% Corvina and 20% Rondinella, given eight hours of skin contact, made and matured in stainless steel.
+This organic example is 80% Corvina and 20% Rondinella, made and matured in stainless steel after eight hours of skin contact.
 Extremely pale and lighter-bodied.
 Aromas of red fruits with an intriguing eucalyptus note.
 The palate has mandarin and redcurrant with a slightly salty edge.
 Vini Veniti, £9.50